Sourdough Brandon Logo

 Stir until all of the flour is hydrated, just as you would typically feed a small sourdough starter.
 Use larger amounts for a larger starter if you prefer.

-Sit the jar in a warm location (ideally 75-80ºF), or a warming device such as Goldie by Sourhouse, for 12-24 hours.
+Set the jar in a warm location (ideally 75-80ºF), or a warming device such as Goldie by Sourhouse, for 12-24 hours.

-If the starter doubles in size, then it may already be active and ready to bake with soon!
+If the starter doubles in size, then it may already be active and ready to bake with it soon!

 If there is no activity after 24 hours, repeat the same feeding process above every day until it consistently doubles in size, just like making a sourdough starter from scratch.